JiejayLan/Interview_Prepare/Java/DesignPattern.md

 ## MVC Pattern
 + Model-View-Controller
-  - Model: represent object, can have logic to update controller if its data changes
+  - Model: represent object, can have logic to update controller if its data changes.The model is responsible for managing the data of the application.
+It receives user input from the controller.
-  - View: represent visualization of data from Model
+  - View: represent visualization of data from Model.The view means presentation of the model in a particular format.
-  - Controller: act on Model and View, control data flow into Model and update View when data changes
+  - Controller: act on Model and View, control data flow into Model and update View when data changes.
+The controller responds to the user input and performs interactions on the data model objects.
+The controller receives the input, optionally validates it and then passes the input to the model.

 + Structure
   - app: models, views, controllers